sivagirish81/Algorithms-Project/Quick Sort Analyzer/ReadMe.txt

 	*Generate your own input.
 +The input has to be written in a file.

+Complete:
+	+Last element as Pivot is fully complete
+	+Input Generator is fully complete.

+TODO:
-(Sort function has to be completed)
+	+(Sort function has to be completed)
+	+Have to remove all the bugs from the methods.
+	+Have to design quick sort with median as pivot.